railwayapp/docs/src/pages/reference/plans.md

 | 5            | 120                      | 20                        |
 | **~5**       | **125**                  | **0**                     |

-With your current arrangement, your app will only stay up for ~5 days.
+With that current arrangement, their app will only stay up for ~5 days.

 2 environments x 2 services/environment = 4 execution hours consumed per every real hour.
 At this rate, the user runs out after only 125 real hours.